 c.
-Monthly and rolling 12 month period operation in terms of fuel consumption (in gallons) or total hours;
+Monthly and rolling 12 month period operation in terms of fuel consumption (in gallons) and/or total hours (both emergency and nonemergency use, classified as described in b. above);

 d.
 Fuel sulfur concentration as required by condition #3 (the o/o may use the supplier's certification of sulfur content if it is maintained as part of this log); and, e.
 Maintenance performed on this equipment.

-[17 CCR 93115.10(f)]
+[District Rule 1320; 17 CCR 93115.10(f)]